 Tom's Guide readers can bag three months free on a 12-month plan, plus the regular 49% discount – that works out at 15 months for the price of 12.
 If you're not sure, though, you'll also be covered by the 30-day guarantee, so you can try before you buy with absolutely no risk.View Deal

 As possibly the most well known VPN, NordVPN is one you've likely considered.
-And, thankfully, it provides an excellent service which is excellent for both iPads and desktop computers.
+And, in our NordVPN review, we find that it provides an excellent service which is excellent for both iPads and desktop computers.

 One of NordVPN's standouts is the searing speeds its WireGuard-based NordLynx protocol delivers.
 Stable and secure, in our testing it topped out at a blazing 300+Mbps, which is far faster than the majority of domestic Wi-Fi lines.
 Plus, while current iPads don't support 5G, when it's introduced in the new model in 2021, NordVPN will be able to keep pace.